maskedcoder/CartoonJS/README.markdown

         type: [move, arc, curve, quadraticCurve, bezierCurve, line, control1, or control2] }

-When the draw function is called, the CartoonItem will customize the canvas context's attributes and then run a series of commands to draw a shape.
+When the draw function is called, the CartoonPathItem will customize the canvas context's attributes and then run a series of commands to draw a shape.

-One CartoonItem can be the parent of another, which means that the parent's location, rotation, or scale change, the child will change equally.
-For complex animating, a Matrix can be created and given permission to adjust the location, rotation, or scale of specific points in the CartoonItem.
+One Cartoon Item can be the parent of another, which means that the parent's location, rotation, or scale change, the child will change equally.
+For complex animating, a Matrix can be created and given permission to adjust the location, rotation, or scale of specific points in the Cartoon Item.
+CartoonPathItems, CartoonImageItems, and GenericCartoonItems can all be parents of one another.

-#### CartoonItem Properties
+#### CartoonPathItem Properties

 - `attrs` : An object that stores custom drawing data, which will be applied to the canvas rendering context before drawing
-- `boneMatrices` : An object listing all of the matrices that can act on this CartoonItem
+- `boneMatrices` : An object listing all of the matrices that can act on this CartoonPathItem
 - `closePath` : (default: `true`) Whether or not to close the path
-- `name` : The name of the CartoonItem.
+- `name` : The name of the CartoonPathItem.
 Don't reuse names.
-- `originX` : (default: `0`) The x component of the point that the CartoonItem will be rotated around
+- `originX` : (default: `0`) The x component of the point that the CartoonPathItem will be rotated around
-- `originY` : (default: `0`) The y component of the point that the CartoonItem will be rotated around
+- `originY` : (default: `0`) The y component of the point that the CartoonPathItem will be rotated around
-- `parent` : A reference to the parent CartoonItem, if any
+- `parent` : A reference to the parent CartoonPathItem, if any
 - `reverse` : Whether or not to draw the path with left and right swapped
-- `rotation` : (default: `0`) The rotation of the CartoonItem
+- `rotation` : (default: `0`) The rotation of the CartoonPathItem
-- `scale` : (default: `1`) The scale of the CartoonItem
+- `scale` : (default: `1`) The scale of the CartoonPathItem
-- `visible` : (default: `true`) Whether or not to draw the CartoonItem
+- `visible` : (default: `true`) Whether or not to draw the CartoonPathItem
-- `x` : (default: `0`) The x position of the CartoonItem
+- `x` : (default: `0`) The x position of the CartoonPathItem
-- `y`: (default: `0`) The y position of the CartoonItem
+- `y`: (default: `0`) The y position of the CartoonPathItem

 The `attrs` object is used to customize the CanvasRenderingContext2D before drawing.
 For more information on these attributes, see the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D#Attributes "CanvasRenderingContext2D").